Updated July 16, 2020

 On the outside, the iconic “WEST BEND” marquee remains.
 And inside, new paint, restored metal work and modern lighting add charm and beauty.

-When the theatre is able to reopen, it will curate a lineup of classic movies and nostalgic family films, plus live comedy performances.
+When the theatre is able to fully reopen, it will curate a lineup of classic movies and nostalgic family films, plus live comedy performances.